mo10serek/Lab1BuildingFunctions/README.md

 ## Sign in to Azure

 before you run the functions in the links above, you need to sign in to Azure.
-To do that, install the Azure exetenston and click **Sign in to Azure** in the **Azure Resources** under **Resources**.
+To do that, install the Azure extension and click **Sign in to Azure** in the **Azure Resources** under **Resources**.

-## Creating a Azure Function for each resoruce
+## Creating a Azure Function for each resource

 ### Binding Blob Storage

 Before you start running, you need to make a function app for each binding application.
 Press F1 to open the command palette and select **Azure Functions: Create Function App in Azure** and then fill out the following detail:

-- **Subscription**: the subscription you usally you use
+- **Subscription**: the subscription you usually you use
 - **name**: blobstoragebunding or sqldatabasebinding
 - **Location**: East US
 - **runtime stack**: newest python version (Python 3.12)

-Wait until each of the individual resoruces had been created that are displayed in AZURE: ACTIVITY LOG
+Wait until each of the individual resources had been created that are displayed in AZURE: ACTIVITY LOG

 After that it will show you all of the resources created.
 Start running the functions